By Wendy Stoltz / Last Modified On January 15, 2023

 - Sprinkle the cinnamon-sugar mixture over the butter.

-- Using the edge of the parchment or wax paper, slowly roll the dough towards you.
-Continue to tuck and roll the dough toward you, until you reach the bottom and you have a log.
+- Using the edge of the parchment or wax paper, slowly roll the dough toward you.
+Continue tucking and rolling the dough toward you until you reach the bottom and have a log.

-- Using an oiled sharp knife, slice the dough log in half, than quarters, and finally thirds until you have 12 even slices.
+- Using an oiled sharp knife, slice the dough log in half, then quarters, and finally, thirds until you have 12 even slices.

-- Using your knife or a spatula, transfer the cinnamon roll slices to a well oiled 9X13 pan.
+- Transfer the cinnamon roll slices to a well-oiled 9X13 pan using your knife or a spatula.
 Cover the pan with a light towel and let it rise for 30 minutes.
 Once the cinnamon rolls have risen, pre-heat the oven to 350 degrees F.

-- Bake for 20-22 minutes, or until the cinnamon rolls start to brown and the center is cooked through.
+- Bake for 20-22 minutes until the cinnamon rolls start to brown and the center is cooked through.

-For best results heat your milk to between 95-110 degrees.
-Any hotter and you will kill the yeast.
-If the temperature is too low the yeast won't grow.
+Heat the milk - Heat your milk to between 95-110 degrees for best results.
+Any hotter, and you will kill the yeast.
+If the temperature is too low, the yeast won't grow.

-Make sure to let your yeast mixture proof for 8-10 minutes, no longer!
-If your yeast sinks and doesn't start to rise then either your yeast was expired or bad or you didn't bring the milk to the correct temperature.
+Proof it - Let your yeast mixture proof for 8-10 minutes; no longer!
+If your yeast sinks and doesn't start to rise, either your yeast expired or is bad, or you didn't bring the milk to the correct temperature.

-Dough will be sticky and soft.
-Make sure to use oiled hands when spreading the dough, and don't press to hard on the dough.
+Hand mixer - You can use a hand mixer, but the dough will be thick.
+The dough will be sticky and soft.
+Make sure to use oiled hands when spreading the dough, and don't press too hard on the dough.

 Tips for making perfect gluten-free yeasted dough

-Yes, if you have a large stand mixer, you can definitely double this recipe for gluten-free cinnamon rolls!
-In case you don't have a stand mixer, you can make two batches one after another to make sure your ingredients are evenly combined.
+Yes, if you have a large stand mixer, you can double this gluten-free cinnamon roll recipe!
+If you don't have a stand mixer, you can make two batches one after another to ensure your ingredients are evenly combined.

 Once you are done baking your gluten-free cinnamon buns, you can cool them completely and freeze them before adding the frosting.
 To reheat them, try letting the defrost at room temperature until they're no longer frozen in the center, and then sprinkle them with some water.
 You can reheat your gluten cinnamon rolls in a 275°F oven.

 Working with dough takes time.
-Make sure you cover your dough properly to avoid drying it out and wait for it to rise.
+Ensure you cover your dough properly to avoid drying it out and wait for it to rise.

 One of the reasons could be that your gluten-free cinnamon rolls were overbaked.
-If this is not the case, it could be that they were too dense.
+If this is not the case, they could be too dense.
 But don't worry, because the more cinnamon buns you make, the better they turn out!

 When working with or measuring gluten-free flour, spoon the flour into the measuring cup and level.